The Competitive Process

 All purchases of goods or services are to be made pursuant to a competitive process unless the situation meets a valid exception.
 The appropriate competitive process depends on the total dollar amount of purchase.

-Purchases less than $1,499.99 - Sites may enter orders to any vendor of choice.
-The site should obtain one (1) quote and file it at their site.
+Purchases less than $2,499.99 - Sites may enter orders to any vendor of choice.
+The site should obtain two (2) quotes and file it at their site.

-Purchases $1,500.00-$14,999.99 which are not under contract should be entered on a requisition.
+Purchases $2,500.00-$29,999.99 which are not under contract should be entered on a requisition.
 Three (3) quotes must be obtained and filed by the purchasing department.
+For purchases between $10,000.00 - $29,999.99 the District is required to post the Request for Quote to the District's website and the Georgia Procurement Registry.

-Purchases $15,000.00 or more that are not under contract require a formal Invitation to Bid (ITB) or Request for Proposal (RFP).
+Purchases $30,000.00 or more that are not under contract require a formal sealed Invitation to Bid (ITB) or Request for Proposal (RFP).
+The District is required to post formal sealed solicitations to the Georgia Procurement Registry.

 Some exceptions to the competitive process are listed below: